CDLUC3/mrt-doc/design/queue-2023/states.md

   Held -.-> DELETED
 ```

-> [!NOTE]
+---
+## Batch States
-> _A dashed line indicates and administrative action initiated by the Merritt Team_
+_A dashed line indicates and administrative action initiated by the Merritt Team_

-> ```
+- Pending
-> Pending: Batch is ready to be processed
+  - Batch is ready to be processed
+- Held
-> Held: Collection is HELD.
+  - Collection is HELD.
 The hold must be released before the batch can proceed.
+- Processing
-> Processing: Payload is analyzed.
+  - Payload is analyzed.
 If the payload is a manifest, it will be downloaded.
 Jobs are created in the job queue.
+- Reporting
-> Reporting: All jobs have COMPLETED or FAILED, a summary e-mail is sent to the depositor.
+  - All jobs have COMPLETED or FAILED, a summary e-mail is sent to the depositor.
+- COMPLETED
-> COMPLETED: All jobs COMPLETED
+  - All jobs COMPLETED
+- Failed
-> Failed: At least one job FAILED
+  - At least one job FAILED
+- UpdateReporting
-> UpdateReporting: Determine if any previously FAILED jobs are not complete.
+  - Determine if any previously FAILED jobs are not complete.
 If so, notify the depositor by email.
-> ```
+---

-### Data Elements
+### Batch Object Data Elements

 ```mermaid
 classDiagram